-It is no secret that I love using an embroidery hoop when cross-stitching.
-Even though some people prefer not using it or using other tools, I think it’s still one of the most practical solutions to keep your fabric in place.
+It’s no secret that I love using an embroidery hoop when cross-stitching.
+Even though some people prefer not using it, or using other tools, I think it’s one of the most practical solutions to keep your fabric in place.

 First of all, loosen the screw in order to separate the rings of your hoop.